-Your eligibility for criteria related pay or Group bonus (see sections 5.3 and 5.4) may be affected if there is one or more 'record of discussion' (ROD) relating to your poor performance or a breach of company policy in a 12 month period.
-In addition, depending on the circumstance a ROD may be considered in subsequent disciplinary matters under the disciplinary procedure (see section 21).
+Your eligibility for criteria related pay or Group bonus (see sections 5.3 and 5.4) may be affected if there are two or more 'record of discussion' (ROD) relating to your poor performance or a breach of company policy in a 12 month period.
+In addition, depending on the circumstance a ROD may be considered in subsequent disciplinary matters under the disciplinary procedure (see section 22).

-5.11 Changes in personal circumstances
+5.10 Changes in personal